The New Age Patient Profile: What Healthcare Organizations Need to Know About AI3 min readReading Time: 3 minutes

 Creating the Patient Profile

-Apart from the patient’s present complaints, their patient’s medical history and drug history form a significant component of their diagnosis.
-This is one of the reasons why having a primary carer is important because they are aware of the patient’s medical history over a period of time and are quite literally in possession of their medical profile.
+Apart from the patient’s present complaints, the patient’s medical history and drug history form a significant component of their diagnosis.
+This is one of the reasons why having a primary carer is important.
+Simply because they are aware of the patient’s medical history over a period of time.
+This makes them quite literally in possession of their medical profile.

-In order to give the most accurate and successful diagnosis, healthcare organizations in the digital space must look to unite multiple sources to create a 360-degree view of the patient.
-Healthcare organizations today can harness the power of AI to both extract data across multiple sources and make sense of it to deliver a rich patient profile.
+In order to give the most accurate and successful diagnosis, healthcare organizations – especially in the digital space – must look to unite multiple sources.
+And almost create a 360-degree view of the patient.
+Healthcare organizations today can harness the power of A.I. to both extract data across multiple sources and make sense of it to deliver a rich patient profile.
 More than half of the respondents to the Accenture survey cited above, for example, have stated that they use wearable technology or mobile apps to manage their lifestyle and health conditions.
 53% of total respondents have also stated that they have used a virtual nurse to monitor their health conditions.
 And this is independent of their offline consultations.

 Fragmented Data No More

 It is also significant to note that the AI-Powered Patient Profile is not static, but ever-evolving.
-AI allows medical professionals to track patient behavior and reactions over time to create a living profile that evolves with the patient and their lifestyle.
+A.I. allows medical professionals to track patient behavior and reactions over time.
+Thus, creating a living profile that evolves with the patient and their lifestyle.

 A.I. in Healthcare

 Artificial intelligence in the field of healthcare services is no longer a ‘nice to have’ but a must-have.
-In order to cater to the increasingly digital generation, it is imperative that healthcare organizations take advantage of AI to power their operations to provide their patients with the best experience possible.
+In order to cater to the increasingly digital generation, it is imperative that healthcare organizations take advantage of A.I.
+This will allow them to power their operations and provide their patients with the best experience possible.